A Village Full of Surprises!

 2. Wear your most comfortable attire.

-4. Prepare yourself in doing something new and exciting.
+4. Prepare yourself to do something new and exciting.

 5. Starve yourself before going there (for the buffet and this is OPTIONAL Hehehe).